Tests for childhood acute lymphoblastic leukaemia (ALL)

 Most children have a general anaesthetic for this test.
 But occasionally some older children might be able to have local anaesthetic for their lumbar puncture.

-The area where the needle goes in, is numbed with a local anaesthetic.
+Sometimes the area where the needle goes in, is numbed with a local anaesthetic.
 If your child has this test under local anaesthetic they might feel some pressure and a slight soreness when the local anaesthetic needle goes in.

 The doctor or nurse puts the lumbar puncture needle in through the skin.
 If your child has a local anaesthetic they wait for the area to get numb first.